HGVSnomenclature/hgvs-nomenclature/docs/index.md

 !!! note "Join Us"

-    Please see the [Call for Members](call-for-members.md) if you are interested in joining the HVNC and contributing to the maintenance of the HGVS Nomenclature.
+    If you are interested in joining the HVNC and contributing to the maintenance of the HGVS Nomenclature, please see the [Call for Members](call-for-members.md).
+Applications are due **April 1, 2024**.

 ## Contact Us